kelloggm/run-dljc/README.md

 was created by running `./query-github.sh securerandom.query 100`.

-2. Use `wpi-many.sh` to run whole-program inference on every buildable gradle or maven project in a list of (GitHub repository URL, git hash) pairs.
+2. Use `wpi-many.sh` to run whole-program inference on every buildable Gradle or Maven project in a list of (GitHub repository URL, git hash) pairs.
  * If you are using a checker that is distributed with the Checker Framework, use wpi-many.sh or wpi.sh directly.
- * If you are using a checker that is not distributed with the Checker Framework (also known as as "custom checker"), file `no-literal-securerandom-exact-cmd.sh` is a no-arguments script that serves as an example of how to use `wpi-many.sh`.
+ * If you are using a checker that is not distributed with the Checker Framework (also known as a "custom checker"), file `no-literal-securerandom-exact-cmd.sh` is a no-arguments script that serves as an example of how to use `wpi-many.sh`.

 3. Use `summary.sh` to summarize the logs in the output results directory.
-Use its output to guide your analysis of the results of running ./wpi-many.sh: you should manually examine the results of any project that appears in the "for manual inspection" list it produces.
+Use its output to guide your analysis of the results of running `wpi-many.sh`: you should manually examine the results of any project that appears in the "for manual inspection" list it produces.
 This list is the list of every project that the script was able to successfully run WPI on.
 Each log file will include all the checker invocations that were used during WPI on that project.
-You should use the log to determine whether the project was verified (i.e. no errors were reported), or whether the checker issued true or false positive warnings.
+The log indicates whether the project was verified (i.e. no errors were reported), or whether the checker issued warnings (which might be true positive or false positive warnings).

 4. (Optional) Fork repositories and make changes (e.g., add annotations).
 Modify the input file for wpi-many.sh to remove the line for the original repository, but add a new line that indicates the location of both your fork and the original repository.
-Then, re-run your experiments, supplying the -u "$yourGithubId" option to wpi-many.sh.
+Then, re-run your experiments, supplying the -u "$yourGithubId" option to `wpi-many.sh`.
-. wpi-many.sh will use your forked version rather than the original.
+`wpi-many.sh` will perform inference on your forked version rather than the original.

 See the documentation of the individual scripts for more information.